planetmint/planetmint/docs/root/source/installation/node-setup/configuration.md

 **Log rotation:** Log files have a size limit of about 200 MB and will be rotated up to five times.
-For example, if `log.file` is set to `"~/bigchain.log"`, then logs would always be written to `bigchain.log`.
-Each time the file `bigchain.log` reaches 200 MB it will be closed and renamed `bigchain.log.1`.
-If `bigchain.log.1` and `bigchain.log.2` already exist they would be renamed `bigchain.log.2` and `bigchain.log.3`.
-This pattern would be applied up to `bigchain.log.5` after which `bigchain.log.5` would be overwritten by `bigchain.log.4`, thus ending the rotation cycle of whatever logs were in `bigchain.log.5`.
+For example, if `log.file` is set to `"~/planet.log"`, then logs would always be written to `planet.log`.
+Each time the file `planet.log` reaches 200 MB it will be closed and renamed `planet.log.1`.
+If `planet.log.1` and `planet.log.2` already exist they would be renamed `planet.log.2` and `planet.log.3`.
+This pattern would be applied up to `planet.log.5` after which `planet.log.5` would be overwritten by `planet.log.4`, thus ending the rotation cycle of whatever logs were in `planet.log.5`.

 ### log.error_file